 This course offers an intensive introduction to discrete mathematics as it is used in computing sciences.
 Topics include functions, relations, propositional and predicate logic, simple circuit logic, proof techniques and elementary and discrete probability.
-Prerequisite: MTH 116 or MTH 121.
+Prerequisite: MTH 116 or MTH 121 or CSC 130 or currently taking CSC 130.
 Offered fall.